 Sign and spoken language interpreting: A componential approach to skills development

 Based on my many years of experience in American Sign Language interpreting and interpreter education I am pleased to share some insights with you.
 Some may think there are many important differences between signed and spoken language interpreting.
 However the underlying processes of interpretation are overwhelmingly similar regardless of language pair.
 There are many more similarities than differences in comparing signed and spoken language interpreting.
 In either signed or spoken language interpreting, messages are conveyed from one language to another.
 (Yes, American Sign Language is a language; no, it is not universal.)

 The main differences center on modality.
 Spoken language interpreters rely on aural/oral approaches while signed language interpreters rely on aural/oral and manual/visual modalities.

-You may also be interested in knowing about organisations related to signed language interpreting.
+You may also be interested in knowing about organizations related to signed language interpreting.
 The Registry of Interpreters for the Deaf (RID) was established in 1984 and is a membership organization of over 10,000 members that certifies and provides a certification maintenance program.
 In addition, RID publishes The Journal of Interpretation, a research-based publication, and The Views, a monthly newsletter.
 For more information about RID go to www.rid.org